ME-ICA/me-ica.github.io/docs/index.md

 # Works in progress

-We welcome contributors, but there are not ready for general use.
+We welcome contributors, but these tools are not ready for general use.

 ## Multi-Echo (fMRI) Data Analysis Book